Citation for this page in APA citation style. Close

 In the context of information philosophy, we can define this as information consciousness.

-A conscious being is constantly recording information about its perceptions of the external world, and most importantly for ERRS, it is simultaneously recording its feelings.
+A conscious being is constantly recording information about its perceptions of the external world, and most importantly for ERR, it is simultaneously recording its feelings.
 Sensory data such as sights, sounds, smells, tastes, and tactile sensations are recorded in a sequence along with pleasure and pain states, fear and comfort levels, etc.

 The capability of reproducing experiences is critical to learning from past experiences, so as to make them guides for action in future experiences.
-The ERRS model is the minimal mind model that provides for such learning by living organisms.
+The ERR model is the minimal mind model that provides for such learning by living organisms.

-The ERRS model does not need computer-like decision algorithms to reproduce past experiences.
-All that is required is that past experiences "play back" whenever they are stimulated by present experiences that resemble the past experiences in one or more ways.
-When the organism recreates experiences by acting them out, they can become "habitual" and "subconscious" information structures.
+The ERR model does not need a single "central processor unit (CPU) or even several "parallel processors."
+It does not use computer-like "data retrieval," based on the "address" of the data, to reproduce past experiences.
+All that is required is that past experiences "play back" (are reproduced) whenever they are stimulated by present experiences that resemble the past experiences in one or more ways.

 Bernard Baars's Global Workspace Theory uses the metaphor of a "Theater of Consciousness," in which there is an audience of purposeful agents calling for the attention of the executive on stage.